 ACHIEVEMENT OF RESULTS AGAINST OBJECTIVELY VERIFIABLE INDICATORS

-The indicators included in the following tables have been updated by the TAT for reporting purposes.
-Assessment Indicator Report.
+The indicators included in the following tables have been extracted from the Logical Framework.
+Due to the complexity of indicators and the detailed description of achieved results for Component 2, the TAT produced a separate and exhaustive Assessment Indicator Report (attached in Annex xx).